turingschool/module_5/flower_exercise_2.0.md

   * Cooperative-Practical: Team Player

 **Question for the group:**
-* How are these areas of emotional intelligence strengths?
-What could they look like in action?
+* How do these areas of emotional intelligence function as strengths?
+* What do they look like in action?

 #### Virtue Classes
 Six broad virtues classifying 24 specific strengths that consistently emerge as “good” across history and culture.
 Pairin’s virtues map to Character Strengths and Virtues (Peterson, C., & Seligman, M. E. P., 2004), the work of a prestigious group of researchers who have attempted to create a systematic classification and measurement of widely valued positive traits.
 Their aim was to present a measure of humanist ideals of virtue in an empirical and scientific way.